Alkami Technology Plano Texas

 How Does Non-Documentary CIP Benefit FIs?

 By eliminating documentary processes, FIs can build efficiencies for their back-office.
-Providing a digital account opening solution allows the FI to reduce paper for both the user and internal teams.
-Additionally, it creates a digital file which improves recordkeeping; compliance with BSA, Know Your Customer (KYC), and AML requirements; and document storage.
+Alkami’s digital account opening solution allows the FI to reduce paper and create a digital file which improves recordkeeping; compliance with BSA, Know Your Customer (KYC), and AML requirements; and document storage.
+Non-documentary CIP reduces application review time tremendously as it eliminates manual review processes by automating identity verification.
+In addition, it creates consistency across their internal identity risk assessments.

 Some FIs are still wary of non-documentary CIP because they worry about potential fraud or compliance risks.
 How does Alkami ease that concern?
 Physical documentation can be faked with advancements in today’s modern and widely available technology.
 Non-documentary identification makes it incredibly difficult for fraudsters to launch a successful threat because it references the applicant’s transaction history and runs rules-based decisioning against bank account data.
 Additionally, Alkami performs fraud prevention by reviewing the user’s email address, phone number, IP address, device ID against databases and government watchlists for known fraudulent devices or bad actors.